Prime-Holding/rx_bloc/packages/rx_bloc_cli/example/README.md

 ## Dev Menu

-Dev menu package is a useful package when it comes to debugging your app and/or easily accessing some common development specific information and settings.
+Dev menu brick is a useful feature when it comes to debugging your app and/or easily accessing some common development specific information and settings.
 You can define secret inputs which after being triggered a defined number of times will execute a callback.
 From that callback you can define any app-specific behaviors like navigating to a screen, displaying a dev modal sheet with additional data or your own behaviors.

 ### Widgets

-Within the `prime_dev_menu` package you can find the `DevMenuListener` widget and the `showDevMenuBottomSheet` function.
+Within the `dev_menu` brick you can find the `DevMenuListener` widget and the `showDevMenuBottomSheet` function.

 #### DevMenuListener

 The `DevMenuListener` widget is a widget that is listening for user interactions (quick taps or long taps) and as a result executes a callback (`onDevMenuPresented`) once a certain amount of interactions has been made.

 You can define which type of interactions you want to register by toggling the value of the `triggerWithLongPress` field (defaults to `false` which means that quick user taps will be registered, unlike when the value is set to `true` which will react to long user taps).

-With the `enabled` field, you can customize when the user interactions will be triggered and the callback is executed.
-If set to `false`, the widget will not fire any events.
-This can be useful to limit the execution of the development/debug related code only while in debug mode and prevent any code running in release mode or under any specified conditions.

-The widget is dependent on the `DevMenuBloc` which is an essential part of the system.
-The mentioned bloc should be registered with a provider in the widget tree above the widget which is trying to access it.
-The `DevMenuBloc` contains the necessary logic for registering and emitting stream events after a specific number of taps has been made.
-By default that number is 5 taps, but a custom number can be specified (by setting the `maxTaps` value when instantiating the bloc).
-The `DevMenuDependencies.from` factory can be used to define all necessary dependencies which can be accessed from the `providers` field.

-The `DevMenuListener` widget comes with a static method called `DevMenuListener.withDependencies` which allows you to easily and on-the-go define a widget with the necessary dependencies.
-It will instantiate and properly nest a child widget within a MultiProvider for you.
-The hitbox of the `child` widget will be used to trigger any interactions within the bloc.

 As a good use case, you can wrap your page widget with this widget so you are able to access the functionality while on the same page.